Installing and setting up an over-the-air TV antenna is a great way to get free TV.

-- Antop Amplifier Signal Booster with 4G LTE Filter
+- Antop Amplifier Signal Booster with LTE Filter

 The Antennas Direct Amplifier has different packages with up to 8-Port for output depending on how many TVs you have.

-The units can give 18db gain per output for multiple TVs.
+The units can give an 18db gain per output for multiple TVs.

-If your getting bad to poor OTA TV reception the Antennas Direct Amplifier is a good unit to get.
+If you are getting bad to poor OTA TV reception, the Antennas Direct Amplifier is a good unit to get.

 The Winegard LNA-200 is a newer improved unit from the LNA-100.